-Artworks in public places are significant and valuable assets for the Northern Grampians Shire Council.
+- 3.6.3.1 Artworks in public places are significant and valuable assets for the Northern Grampians Shire Council.
 All new works of art installed in public places must be supplied with maintenance instructions, preferably written by the artist.
-Works of art that are subject to the vagaries of weather, interaction with people and natural decaying processes, will be inspected as required to assess and prevent damage.

-Inspections of permanent works will be carried out as required to ensure safety and the integrity of the work and avoid the necessity for costly repair later.
-Similarly, when funding is being sought for a public art project, maintenance will be included in the budget, if appropriate.
+Works of art that are subject to the vagaries of weather, interaction with people and natural decaying processes, will be inspected as required to assess and prevent damage. - 3.6.3.2 Maintenance of new public art that is not initiated by council is the responsibility of the commissioning body. - 3.6.3.3 Inspections of permanent works will be carried out as required to ensure safety and the integrity of the work and avoid the necessity for costly repair later.
+Similarly, when funding is being sought for a public art project, maintenance should be included in the budget, if appropriate.